Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Discussion

-For the generalized logistic model applied to lung injury and mpox outbreaks, QDF consistently achieved better point forecast accuracy while maintaining similar or better uncertainty calibration.
-In the mpox case, QDF produced lower MAE, MSE, and WIS, while achieving near-perfect or perfect prediction interval coverage.
+For the GLM applied to lung injury and mpox outbreaks, QDF consistently achieved better point forecast accuracy while maintaining similar or better uncertainty calibration.
+In the mpox case, QDF produced lower MAE, MSE, and WIS, while achieving PI coverage at or slightly above the nominal~95\% level, indicating conservative uncertainty estimates rather than improved predictive accuracy.
 Bayesian inference showed excellent convergence for all parameters, confirming well-sampled posteriors.
 Similar patterns were observed for lung injury.
-These results are explained by the strong structural identifiability of the generalized logistic model: the single-equation structure and direct observation of incident cases ensure that all parameters are identifiable, even when initial conditions are unknown.
-In this setting, optimization-based inference provides accurate estimates efficiently, while Bayesian inference adds computational overhead without clear gains in predictive accuracy.
+These results are explained by the strong structural identifiability of the GLM: The single-equation structure and direct observation of incident cases ensure that all parameters are identifiable, even when the initial conditions are unknown.
+In this setting, optimization-based inference provides accurate estimates efficiently, while Bayesian inference adds computational overhead without clear gains in predictive~accuracy.

 A contrasting pattern emerges for the SEIUR model applied to COVID-19 data from Spain.
 Here, BFF outperformed QDF across all metrics, including point accuracy and uncertainty calibration.
-The SEIUR model includes latent compartments and exhibits limited structural identifiability when only reported cases are observed and initial conditions are unknown.
+The SEIUR model includes latent compartments and exhibits limited structural identifiability when only reported cases are observed and the initial conditions are unknown.
 Structural identifiability analysis shows that most parameters and state variables are unidentifiable in this setting, with only a small subset remaining identifiable.
 Under these conditions, Bayesian inference benefits from prior information, which regularizes the ill-posed inverse problem and stabilizes both parameter estimates and forecasts.
 In contrast, deterministic optimization must search a high-dimensional and weakly constrained parameter space, leading to less reliable results.